KaiErikNiermann/DataAnalysis-discord-bot/README.md

 ## Description

 This is a Discord bot built using Python and Discord.py.
-The bot is designed to perform various with a primary focus being on using the server ( and other ) data for entertaining purposes.
+The bot is designed to perform various forms of data analysis with a primary focus being on using the server ( and other ) data for entertaining purposes.

 ## Features